JackSzwergold/Writing/memories/Carlos the Cleaner Posed for Porn.md

 By Jack Szwergold

+I worked for a comic book company back in the late 1980s.
+I wasn’t an artist or anything, but I was basically a “worker” wokring in the shipping department, taking orders, doing data entry, and all that.

+And the company itself was a boutique business run out of a loft on 19th Street in the Flatiron district.

 ***

 **QUICK NOTES**: About a co-worker at Castilian Communications who mainly cleaned the place was obsessed with proving to us he posed in a porn magazine.
 He liked to make chicken and rice and would come over to me and say, “It’s better than pussy, right Jack?”